Breast milk courier helps Indonesian mums cope

 Most mothers receive information promoting the benefits of formula or free samples while still in hospital after giving birth, but Kurniawan said hospitals need to do more to promote breastfeeding, especially for the natural immunity it provides.

-"With this counseling, I can see mothers showing a bigger interest in breastfeeding their children," he added.
+"With this counseling, I can see mothers showing a bigger interest in breastfeeding their children," she added.

 Though a ride through the chaos of Jakarta traffic might not seem the best of environments for breast milk, Nauval said his customers all understand and are fine with the idea -- just as long as the bottles all arrive safe and sound.